elixir-europe/rdmkit/pages/contribute/style_guide.md

     * Do not use images to display text.
     * Include an 'alt' attribute in images.

-## Naming of files, tags and navigation titles
+## Naming of files, tags, keywords, and navigation titles

 * **Markdown file names:**
   * Do not contain spaces or special characters like &, %, #, (, ), è, é, ê, ë, ...